Maxcolaco8550/Max-Colaco-Senior-Digital-Portfolio/_posts/Colaco Digital Portlio 1.md

 Day 11: Today, I created a slot for RGB lights in the side Panels.
 I used 4.85mm x 720mm.
 A .05mm gap was created between the RGB measurement and the gap to ensure that when the CNC machine cuts the wood, the lights will easily fall into place.

+Week 3:
+During this week, I switched my focus back to the Raspberry Pi.
+For the majority of the week, I was doing research on how to get the games I wanted onto the RetroPi software.
+I learned that I needed to download ROMs, which stand for Read Only Memory, which in this case holds a game and its code.
+I had never heard of ROMs, so I did a lot of research on where to obtain a free version.
+I found a website called MAME, which offers free ROMs and is considered a safe platform for downloading them.
+After I found this website, I found a tutorial on how to download them and get them onto the Raspberry Pi.
+I needed a thumb drive to transfer the ROMs over.
+I didn't get a thumb drive until the next week.
+I then went to download the ROMs at school, but the wifi blocked it, so I needed to do it at home.
+I switched my attention to the fusion files.
+I continued to work on the button panel, changing the number of buttons from the original.
+The original had 16 buttons, and I decreased it to 8, 4 for one side and 4 for the other.
+That was all I managed for this week.

+Week 4: